 The single best move you can make to improve your WiFi is to :

-Place the main Router/Hub somewhere central and with a clear path to the most frequently used WiFi device locations (avoiding metal, brick or concrete walls).
+Place the main Router/Hub somewhere central and with a clear path to the most frequently used WiFi device locations (avoiding outside walls, windows, metal, brick or concrete locations).

 Doing this will both reduce interference from outside the home and improve the signal to the main devices to the point that at least some of them can use the larger faster and less busy 5GHz band.
 (You can run 5 -10 metres of phone extension cable from the Master socket to the Router/Hub without noticeably reducing the Broadband speed)

 In every case try to place the Router/Hub in the clear, at table or cabinet height, and away from cordless phones, TV’s and large metal appliances.

 If Smart TV’s and games boxes which need fast, good, internet access are in fixed positions anywhere near the Router/Hub then ideally : Get an Ethernet cable and connect them directly into the Router/Hub.
 Most TV and games devices still have an ‘Ethernet’ socket on the back for this very reason.
 Their connection is now not in competition with ‘next doors’ WiFi or someones iPad movie.
 (Check in the manual if device settings may need to be changed to select the Ethernet socket rather than WiFi)

 What about things that need WiFi and/or are far from the router/hub ?

 Where more distant parts of a larger home are not getting a good signal WiFi boosters may help.
 There are two main types and the right choice is critical.

 1) WiFI to WiFi boosters are a self contained WiFi relay station.